Skip to main content

 • Blacks in Physics

 Dr. Roberson has worked with a number of organizations devoted to increasing participation at all levels within science technology engineeering and math (STEM) professions.
 He is a life member of the National Society of Black Physicists (NSBP).
-He also serves on the national board of NSBP as the Administrative Executive Officer and was recently elected president-elect of the organization.
+He has served on the national board of NSBP for over eight years and currently serves as the president of the organization.
 Click the button below to learn more about his work with NSBP and other minority STEM advocacy organizations.